Super Smash Bros. Ultimate: Everything we know about everything

 When is Smash Bros.
 Ultimate coming out?

 The initial trailer couldn't have been any more clear about when Nintendo will launch the latest title in the series to emerge.
-And at E3 2018, Nintendo delivered: Super Smash Bros.
-Ultimate will be in stores December 7, 2018.
+And at E3, Nintendo delivered: Super Smash Bros.
+Ultimate will be in stores Dec.
+7.

 The best answer to that question is simple: all of them.
-At E3 2018, Sakurai revealed that every single fighter who's been in a Super Smash Bros. game will be featured in Smash Bros.
+At E3, Sakurai revealed that every single fighter who's been in a Super Smash Bros. game will be featured in Smash Bros.
 Ultimate.
-That includes DLC fighters like Bayonetta, Cloud and Ryu, along with returning favorites like Solid Snake.
+That includes DLC fighters such as Bayonetta, Cloud and Ryu, along with returning favorites like Solid Snake.

 But those characters aren't coming to Smash Bros.
 Ultimate unchanged.
-Basically every character is getting major or minor tweaks to their movesets, attributes or playstyles.
-Here are some, but not all of the changes Sakurai outlined during the E3 2018 event:
+Basically every character is getting major or minor tweaks to their move sets, attributes or play styles.
+Here are some, but not all of the changes Sakurai outlined during the E3 event:

 - Mario doesn't have new moves based on Super Mario Odyssey, but he will be wearing Cappy, who can be seen in select special moves.